-4.4 Influence of the number of samples on the computation time scales compared to the other methods.
-To do so, we consider artificial datasets with an increasing number of samples (generated with scikit-learn [11] library's make_classification function).
-The initial size is set to 150 samples, and we successively generate datasets with a size 50% larger than the previous one.
-Here, we randomly split the datasets into 50% train / 50% test and we report the time in seconds necessary to train the models and to predict the labels of the test examples.
+The specificities of GBRFF2 come from the number of random features Kset to 1 at each iteration and the learning of ω^t .
+We have already shown in Figure 2 that this allows us to get better results.
+We study in this section how GBRFF2 scales compared to the other methods.
+To do so, we consider artificial datasets with an increasing number of samples (generated with scikit-learn [9] library's make_classification function).
+The initial size is set to 150 samples, and we successively generate datasets with a size equal to the previous dataset size multiplied by 1.5.
+Here, we do not split the datasets in train and test as we are not interested in the accuracy.
+We report the time in seconds necessary to train the models and to predict the labels on the whole datasets.
 The parameters are fixed as follows: C = 1 for the methods using SVM or SVR; the tree depth is set to 5 for LGBM; K = 10, $\gamma = \frac{1}{d}$, and $\beta = 1$ for PBRFF and GBRFF1; $\gamma = \frac{1}{d}$ and $\lambda = 0$ for GBRFF2.
-Note that all the methods are run with 100 iterations (or landmarks) and for a maximum execution time of 100 seconds.
+All the methods are run with 100 iterations (or landmarks) and are not run on datasets requiring more than 1000 seconds of execution time (because larger datasets requiring more than 1000 seconds by the fastest method do not fit in the RAM memory of the computer used for the experiments).
 We report the results in Figure 4.